Skip to content

 • Ideal for remote campsites or wild camping

-• It saves you from unpleasant journeys at night or in bad weather.
+• Saves unpleasant trips at night or in bad weather

-The selection of camping toilets is huge, and it can be difficult to find the right one for you.
-Do you need a portable solution for spontaneous trips or would you prefer a permanently installed model?
+The range of camping toilets is huge, and it can be difficult to find the right one for you.
+Do you need a mobile solution for spontaneous trips or rather a permanently installed model?
 Should the toilet be compact or as comfortable as possible?
-And the most important question: chemical toilet or dry toilet?
+And the most important question: Chemical toilet or dry toilet?

-Here you will find an overview of the different types of toilets with their features, advantages and disadvantages.
+Here you will find an overview of the different types of toilets with their features and advantages and disadvantages.

 Mobile camping toilet

-A portable camping toilet is particularly practical for those who want to remain flexible.
-It is easy to transport, compact, and ideal for tent campers or caravans without permanent sanitary facilities.
+A mobile camping toilet is especially practical for those who want to stay flexible.
+It is easy to transport, compact, and ideal for tent campers or caravans without fixed sanitary facilities.

-Portable toilets are quick to set up and just as quick to put away after use.
-They are available as chemical toilets or dry toilets.
+Mobile toilets are quick to set up and just as quickly stowed away after use.
+They come in the form of chemical toilets or dry toilets.

-One of their advantages is their versatility: portable camping toilets can be used both inside and outside the vehicle.
-The only drawback is that you have to empty them regularly, and some models are less comfortable than permanently installed versions.
+One of their advantages is versatility: you can use mobile camping toilets both inside and outside the vehicle.
+The only downside: you have to empty them regularly, and some models are less comfortable than the permanently installed versions.

 Permanently installed camping toilet

-A permanently installed camping toilet offers maximum comfort and is ideal for motorhomes or larger campers.
-Unlike portable toilets, they are permanently installed and often connected to a wastewater system.
-They score points with their robust construction and ease of use, as many models are equipped with a built-in flushing function.
+A permanently installed camping toilet offers maximum comfort and is ideal especially for motorhomes or larger campers.
+Unlike mobile counterparts, they are permanently installed and often connected to a sewage system.
+They score points with their robust construction and ease of use, as many models are equipped with a fixed flushing function.

 However, they take up more space and are not very easy to transport.
-Furthermore, disposal is usually restricted to special facilities.
+Additionally, disposal is usually limited to special stations.

-High camping toilets are designed for those who value comfortable seating.
-Their seat height is similar to that of normal household toilets, making using the toilet more pleasant – especially for older people or those with limited mobility.
+Tall camping toilets are designed for those who value seating comfort.
+They resemble the seat height of regular household toilets and make using the toilet more comfortable—especially for older people or those with limited mobility.

-Due to their height, they are usually somewhat bulkier than compact models, but are significantly more comfortable to use.
+Due to their height, they are usually a bit bulkier than compact models but are significantly more comfortable to use.
 They are available as chemical toilets or dry toilets.

 Compact camping toilet

-If you have limited space, a compact camping toilet is perfect for you.
-These models are both smaller and lighter, making them ideal for small campers, vans, or minimalists.
+If you have little space, a compact camping toilet is made for you.
+These models are both smaller and lighter, making them perfect for small campers, vans, or minimalists.

-Moreover, they are easy to transport and take up hardly any space before and after use.
-However, a disadvantage is the reduced seating comfort.
-The tanks or collection containers are also usually smaller, which means they need to be emptied more frequently.
+Additionally, they are easy to transport and take up hardly any space before and after use.
+However, the downside is the lower seating comfort.
+The tank or collection containers are usually smaller, so they need to be emptied more frequently.

-The chemical toilet is the classic camping toilet.
-It works similarly to a normal toilet, using a flushing mechanism to transport waste into a holding tank.
-Special sanitation fluids break down the waste and prevent unpleasant odors.
+The chemical toilet is the classic among camping toilets.
+It works similarly to a regular toilet and uses a flush to transport the waste into a holding tank.
+Special sanitary fluids break down the waste and prevent unpleasant odors.

-This ensures relatively odor-free use, but the chemicals need to be refilled regularly.
-What makes the toilet so efficient, however, also makes it impractical, as disposing of the chemicals is often complicated: the contents of the toilet cannot simply be dumped into nature, but must be emptied at special disposal stations.
+This ensures a relatively odor-free use, but the chemicals must be refilled regularly.
+What makes the toilet so efficient also makes it impractical, as disposing of the chemicals is often complicated: the contents of the toilet must not simply be poured into nature but must be emptied at special disposal stations.

-Anyone opting for a chemical toilet should therefore find out in advance about the availability of such stations along their planned travel route.
+Anyone who chooses a chemical toilet should therefore inform themselves in advance about the availability of such stations on the planned travel route.

 Dry toilet

-Dry toilets require no water or chemicals and are a sustainable alternative.
-The waste is collected in a separate container and covered with bedding material.
+Dry toilets work completely without water and chemicals and are a sustainable alternative.
+The waste is collected in a separate container and covered with litter.

-Sawdust or coconut fibers are often used as bedding.
-They absorb moisture and odors, keeping the toilet hygienic even without chemicals.
+Sawdust or coconut fibers are often used as litter.
+They bind moisture and odors, so the toilet remains hygienic even without chemicals.
 Many models are also designed so that the solids can be composted.

 This makes disposal particularly environmentally friendly.
-Cleaning is also simple, as no foams or chemicals are required.
-However, dry toilets need to be emptied relatively frequently, since there is no decomposition by chemical agents.
+Cleaning is also easy because no foams or chemicals are necessary.
+However, dry toilets need to be emptied relatively frequently since there is no decomposition through chemical agents.

-Composting toilets go a step further than classic dry toilets: they separate liquid and solid waste directly during use.
-Urine is collected in a separate container, while solid waste ends up in a collection container covered with sawdust or other bedding material.
+Separation toilets go one step further than classic dry toilets: they separate liquid and solid waste directly during use.
+The urine is collected in a separate container, while the solid waste ends up in a collection container covered with sawdust or other litter.

-This technology prevents the typical odor formation because urine and solids don't mix.
-Emptying is also straightforward, as no chemical additives are used.
-Anyone looking for a sustainable, low-odor, and easy-to-clean camping toilet will find a composting toilet to be the ideal choice.
+This technology prevents the typical formation of odors because urine and solids do not mix.
+In addition, emptying is straightforward since no chemical additives are used.
+Anyone looking for a sustainable, low-odor, and easy-care camping toilet is well advised with a separation toilet.

 Mobile camping toilets

-Do you often travel with a tent or campervan and need a flexible solution?
-Then a portable camping toilet is ideal for you.
-It's lightweight, compact, and easy to transport.
-However, if you have a motorhome or a larger campervan, a permanently installed toilet might be the better choice, as it offers greater comfort and a larger waste tank.
+Are you often traveling with a tent or campervan and need a flexible solution?
+Then the mobile camping toilet is perfect for you.
+It is lightweight, compact, and easy to transport.
+On the other hand, if you have a motorhome or a larger camper, a permanently installed toilet might be the better choice, as it offers more comfort and a larger wastewater tank.

-Only you can decide whether you prefer a chemical toilet or a dry toilet.
-A chemical toilet is easy to use, largely eliminates odors, and is generally very convenient.
+Only you can answer whether you prefer a chemical toilet or a dry toilet.
+A chemical toilet is easy to use, largely contains odors, and is generally very comfortable to use.
 However, disposal is often more complicated and less environmentally friendly.

-However, if you prefer a more sustainable option, a dry composting toilet is the better alternative.
-It requires no water or chemicals, produces little odor, and is much easier to dispose of.
-But in addition to the type of toilet, you should also pay attention to its height and size.
+If you prefer a more sustainable option, a dry separation toilet is the better alternative.
+It works completely without water and chemicals, produces little odor, and is much easier to dispose of.
+But besides the type of toilet, you should also pay attention to the height and size.

 A tall camping toilet is more comfortable, while the compact version is easier to store.
-So think carefully about what's more important to you: saving space or comfort?
+So think carefully about what matters more to you: saving space or comfort?
 Convenience or sustainability?
-Ultimately, your personal preferences alone will determine which camping toilet is best for you!
+In the end, only your preferences decide which camping toilet suits you best!

 Accessories for the camping toilet